 Unit 2 consists of approximately 43 km (27 mi) of the Santa Fe River and New River in Alachua, Bradford, Columbia, and Union Counties, Florida.
-The unit includes the Santa Fe River from the river's sink in Alachua County, upstream 36.5 km (23 mi) to the confluence of Rocky Creek in Bradford-Alachua Counties; and the New River from its confluence with the Santa Fe River, upstream 6.5 km (4 mi) to the confluence of Five Mile Creek in Union-Bradford Counties.
-Unit 2 is within the historical range of the Suwannee moccasinshell but is not currently occupied by the species.
+The unit includes the Santa Fe River from the river's sink in Alachua County, upstream 36.5 km (23 mi) to the confluence of Rocky Creek in Bradford and Alachua Counties; and the New River from its confluence with the Santa Fe River, upstream 6.5 km (4 mi) to the confluence of Five Mile Creek in Union and Bradford Counties.
 The riparian lands along stream channels in this unit are generally privately owned agricultural or silvicultural lands, or are State-owned or -managed conservation lands (Table 1).
-All of Unit 2 is already designated critical habitat for the oval pigtoe (a freshwater mussel).
-The Suwannee moccasinshell was routinely represented in historical collections in the upper Santa Fe subbasin, however, it is the only mussel species not detected in contemporary surveys.
-Currently, the unit supports a diverse mussel fauna, including several species that ordinarily co-occur with the Suwannee moccasinshell.
-This unit has at least one of the physical or biological features essential to the conservation of the species and we are reasonably certain that this area will contribute to the conservation of the species.
+All of Unit 2 is also designated critical habitat for the oval pigtoe (a freshwater mussel).
+The Suwannee moccasinshell was routinely represented in historical collections in the upper Santa Fe sub-basin; however, it is the only mussel species not detected in contemporary surveys.
+Unit 2 retains the features of a natural stream channel and presently supports a diverse mussel fauna, including several mussel species known to co-occur with the Suwannee moccasinshell.
+This unit has at least one of the physical or biological features essential to the conservation of the species, and we are reasonably certain that this area will contribute to the conservation of the species.
 Our specific rationale for this unit can be found below.

-This area is essential to the conservation of the species because it would improve the resiliency and redundancy of the species, which is necessary to conserve and recover the Suwannee moccasinshell.
-For species resiliency and redundancy, it is important to reestablish Suwannee moccasinshell populations in Unit 2.
-Presently, nearly the entire population is linearly distributed within the mainstem Suwannee River and vulnerable to catastrophic events (for example, contaminant spills or severe floods) as well as to random fluctuations in population size or environmental conditions (Haag and Williams 2014, p.
+This area is essential for the conservation of the species because it would improve its resiliency and redundancy of the species, which is necessary to conserve and recover the Suwanee moccasinshell.
+To improve the species' overall viability by increasing resiliency and redundancy, it is important to reestablish Suwannee moccasinshell populations in its former range in the Santa Fe River sub-basin (i.e., Unit 2).
+Presently, nearly the entire population of the species is linearly distributed within the Suwannee River and vulnerable to catastrophic events (for example, contaminant spills or severe floods), as well as to random fluctuations in population size or environmental conditions (Haag and Williams 2014, p.
 48).
-Reestablishing viable populations in the Santa Fe River subbasin would reduce its extinction risk by expanding its current range into areas beyond the mainstem by providing connectivity to already occupied areas, space for growth and population expansion in portions of historical habitat, and refugia areas from threats in the Suwannee River mainstem.
+Therefore, reestablishing populations in Unit 2 would reduce its extinction risk by expanding its current range into areas beyond the mainstem by providing connectivity to already occupied areas, space for growth and population expansion in portions of historical habitat, and refugia areas from threats in the Suwannee River.